 The creator can transfer or sell their copyright to a publisher or distributor.
 Protection lasts for a further 70 years after the creator's death, for most forms of copyright material.

-In the UK, copyright is governed by the Copyright Designs and Patents Act 1988 (amended in 2014).
+UK copyright is governed by the Copyright Designs and Patents Act 1988 (amended in 2014).
 The Act sets out the exceptional circumstances in which copyright material can be reused without the rights-holder's permission, including some educational scenarios.
 See the sections of this guide For Teachers, For Researchers and For Students.

 Many researchers and educators choose to share their copyright work with a licence permitting other people to copy and re-use it free-of-charge, under certain conditions.
 Creative Commons is an internationally-recognised licensing scheme: